 We provide our services under contracts, purchase orders or retainer letters.
 The contracts we enter into with our clients contain three principal types of pricing provisions: time and materials, unit based, and fixed price.
 Revenue on our time and materials and unit based contracts are recognized as the work is performed in accordance with specific terms of the contract.
-Approximately 24% of our contracts are based on contractual rates per hour plus costs incurred.
-Some of these contracts include maximum contract prices, but the majority of these contracts are not expected to exceed the maximum.
+Approximately 23% of our contracts are based on contractual rates per hour plus costs incurred.
+Some of these contracts include maximum contract prices, but contract maximums are often adjusted to reflect the level of effort to achieve client objectives and thus the majority of these contracts are not expected to exceed the maximum.
 Contract revenue on our fixed price contracts is determined on the percentage of completion method based generally on the ratio of direct costs incurred to date to estimated total direct costs at completion.
-Many of our fixed price contracts are relatively short in duration, thereby lowering the risks of not properly estimating the percent complete.
+Many of our fixed price involve a high degree of subcontracted fixed price effort and are relatively short in duration, thereby lowering the risks of not properly estimating the percent complete.